nathany/go-gource/README.md

 Gophers at Work
 ===============

-A visualization of the Go programming language implementation over five years, from initial specification through Go 1.1.1.
+A visualization of the Go programming language implementation from initial specification through Go 1.5.

-The final video is on [Vimeo](https://vimeo.com/nyoungman/gource).
+The video of Go's evolution through version 1.1.1 is on [Vimeo](https://vimeo.com/nyoungman/gource).

 Title screen made with Keynote, image editing with Pixelmator, final composition with iMovie.